 I appreciate your concern and I'm pleased to report that these complaints are an error and no further action is required, please allow me to continue selling these listings.

 Please let me know if more information is needed from my side.

 Kind regards,

-Usman

-Brakley learning